 IDB has set clear goals to stimulate public and private investment in its 57 member states to accelerate its economic and social development and improve the competitiveness of key industries related to the world market.

-How medical textiles change conversational ones?
+How do medical textiles change conversational ones?

 An important application area of tissues in medicine has emerged, such as wound care and chronic wound prevention.
 Medical textiles must have biocompatibility, flexibility, and durability.
-Sorbagon dressings have been improved to provide more comfort when dressing wounds.
+Sorbagson dressings have been improved to provide more comfort when dressing wounds.
 Some super absorbent polymers are innovative, including polyacrylate and sodium acrylate, which enhance fibers’ absorbency.

-Recent developments and specific requirements call for innovation in the field of surgical sutures, including gelatin-coated gut sutures with serrated teeth.
+Recent developments and specific requirements call for innovation in surgical sutures, including gelatin-coated gut sutures with serrated teeth.
 Spider in goat breast.
 Textile materials have aroused great interest in medical technology, among which materials in the form of monofilament, multifilament, woven, and non-woven structures are used for biological and medical purposes.
 The main requirement of textile materials is the bioabsorption and biocompatibility of the human body at the place of use.

 Future of Medical Textiles